 In addition to the stated course prerequisites, departmental candidacy is required for entry into all 300- and 400-level courses.
 Candidacy is achieved by completing all required 100- and 200-level computer science requirements, other program requirements (math and science), and ENGL 110 with a combined grade point average of at least 2.5.
 Only courses graded C (2.0) or higher may be transferred to satisfy degree requirements.
 Both the cumulative grade point average and grade point average for major/program courses completed at Seattle University must be at least 2.5 for graduation.

 Taking the Graduate Record Examination (GRE) in the computer science area is required for both the BA and BSCS degrees.
-The GRE score must be sent to the CSSE Department, and must be received by the department at least two months prior to the graduation date.

 Bachelor of Arts Major in Computer Science